 During this nine-day period, friends and family of the deceased gather together at the home of the deceased.
 There, they express their grief, share food, music, and dance, with the purpose of celebrating the life of the deceased rather than dwelling on the loss.
 After nine days and nine nights of celebration, there is typically a church service held as a final commemoration of the deceased.

-Have you participated in any death and mourning rituals not on our list?
+Have you participated in any collective death rituals not on our list?
 Share your experience in the comments below.